INF2023AI-Python/Fun-with-Friends/README.md

 + endPage shows who is the winner after game over

 ##### /testfile_and_unused/
-includes all the test files and those no be used or not finished functions.
+includes all the test files and those not be used or not finished functions.
 Originally we want a bonus-point function to increase the playability but we encountered too many difficulties in the process so it cannot be finished.